-This is one of Bangkok’s most mesmerizing and famous landmarks, built-in 1782.
-It was the home of Thai Kings (Rama), royal court, and administrative seat of government for about 150 years right from Rama 1.
+This is one of Bangkok’s most mesmerizing and famous landmarks, built in 1782.
+It was the home of Thai Kings (Rama), the royal court, and the administrative seat of government for about 150 years right from Rama 1.

 As much as the royalty has been moved from this Palace, it does not cost its importance, as it serves for all kinds of occasions and ceremonies and is the greatest tourist attraction in Bangkok.

 For every trip to Bangkok, the Grand Palace should be among the first on the list of things to do in Bangkok for a beautiful experience.